MelonSmasher/papercut-mf/README.md

 Papercut MF application server.

+### Looking for the Papercut MF Site Server?

+The Papercut MF Site Server is available at [MelonSmasher/papercut-mf-site](https://github.com/melonsmasher/papercut-mf-site)

 ## License

 The code in this repository, unless otherwise noted, is licensed under the [MIT License](https://raw.githubusercontent.com/MelonSmasher/papercut-mf/master/LICENSE).